1coderookie/AnycubicTrigorillaInsights/docs/type_spe.md

 !!! info "Modified KobraOS Available"

+    For this type of mainboard there's a modded KobraOS version available: ["Rinkhals"](https://github.com/jbatonnet/Rinkhals)

+---

+## Spe B V1.1.3

+The "Trigorilla Spe B V1.1.3" is a 32bit 24V mainboard with a Huada HC32F460 chip.

+The mainboard comes with four TMC2209 silent stepper drivers (at least that's what Anycubic states - I didn't take off the heatsinks to check if these really are genuine TMC2209 chips) which are *soldered* onto the board (they can't be swapped out!).
+It offers three USB-A connectors and WiFi.

+!!! info "Modified KobraOS Available"

-    For *this* type of mainboard there's a modded KobraOS version available: ["Rinkhals"](https://github.com/jbatonnet/Rinkhals)
+    For this type of mainboard there's a modded KobraOS version available: ["Rinkhals"](https://github.com/jbatonnet/Rinkhals)

 ---